microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

      ![image-20210505172803107](.attachments/SAMPLESOLUTIONSETUPGUIDE/image-20210505172803107.png)

-8. Repeat the same steps performed for **deploy-validation-ALMAcceleratorSampleSolution** and **deploy-test-ALMAcceleratorSampleSolution** to create a pipeline from the new production pipeline YAML called **deploy-prod-ALMAcceleratorSampleSolution**.
+8. Repeat the same steps 9-15, performed above, for **deploy-validation-ALMAcceleratorSampleSolution** and **deploy-test-ALMAcceleratorSampleSolution** to create a pipeline from the new production pipeline YAML called **deploy-prod-ALMAcceleratorSampleSolution**.

 ### Setting Branch Policies for Pull Request Validation